Event-driven architecture: Antipatterns

+Event evolution strategies

+In event driven architectures, event evolution poses challenges, such as managing inconsistent event schemas across services and ensuring compatibility during gradual system updates.
+Event evolution strategies in event-driven architectures (EDA) can ensure that systems can handle changes to events without disruption.
+These strategies can include versioning events, such as semantic versioning or schema evolution, to maintain backward and forward compatibility.
+Adapters can translate events between old and new formats, ensuring consistent processing across components.
+These techniques can enable systems to evolve while remaining compatible and reliable in complex, distributed environments.

 Event flow layers

 An event driven architecture may be built on four logical layers, starting with the sensing of an event (i.e., a significant temporal state or fact), proceeding to the creation of its technical representation in the form of an event structure and ending with a non-empty set of reactions to that event.

-Event Producer
+Event producer

 The first logical layer is the event producer, which senses a fact and represents that fact as an event message.
 As an example, an event producer could be an email client, an E-commerce system, a monitoring agent or some type of physical sensor.

 Converting the data collected from such a diverse set of data sources to a single standardized form of data for evaluation is a significant task in the design and implementation of this first logical layer.
 However, considering that an event is a strongly declarative frame, any informational operations can be easily applied, thus eliminating the need for a high level of standardization.